-A suitable form of convergence, also crucial to derive the above mentioned hydrodynamic limit, is derived in \cite{Fhom1} under an additional assumption called (A9) in \cite{Fhom1}, which allows to control at infinity regions where the simple point process has many points.
-As a consequence the same assumption appears in \cite{F_SEP}.
-Starting from our results for random measures we show that this assumption is not necessary anymore, and the control at infinity is assured by ergodicity.
+A suitable form of convergence \rot{(cf. \eqref{marvel1},...,\eqref{ondinoB} below)}, also crucial to derive the above mentioned hydrodynamic limit, is derived in \cite{Fhom1} under an additional assumption called (A9) in \cite{Fhom1} \rot{(and recalled in Section \ref{sec_rw})}, which allows to control at infinity regions where the simple point process has many points. \rot{Roughly, Assumption (A9) requires that the number of points in unit boxes is uniformly bounded or satisfies a suitable covariance decay}.
+As a consequence the same assumption appears in \cite{F_SEP} \rot{which relies on \cite{Fhom1}}.

+Starting from our results for random measures we show that this assumption \rot{(A9)} is not necessary anymore, and the control at infinity is assured by ergodicity \rot{itself (which was already between the basic assumptions in \cite{F_SEP} and \cite{Fhom1}).
+This was not possible at the time of \cite{F_SEP} and \cite{Fhom1} exactly because a result like our Theorem \ref{erg_thm} was missing}.
 For more details we refer to Section \ref{sec_rw} and in particular to Theorem \ref{teo2} and Corollary \ref{scherzetto}.
 As a consequence, both in \cite{F_SEP} and \cite{Fhom1} Assumption (A9) can now be removed.